CrunchyData/postgres-operator/docs/content/contributing/developer-setup.md

 You can view the Operator core logic logs with the `olog` bash function.

-You can view the Scheduler logs with the `slog` bash function.

 These logs contain the following details:

 	Timestamp